xXOsielXx/luanti-mod-sprinting/README.md

    - Drains stamina/hunger if enabled and mods are installed (configurable).
 4. **Cancellation**: Stops automatically if:
    - You release the forward key.
-   - You enter a liquid such as water or lava (toggleable in settings).
-   - You climb a ladder (toggleable in settings).
    - You sneak
    - Stamina/hunger drops below thresholds (configurable).